Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 Tip 1: Daily Mental Health Check-Ins Keep You in Charge

 “First and foremost,” I began, “never skip your mental health check-in.
-I know you’re busy with gadgets, experiments and… whatever else you Minions get into.
+I know you’re busy with gadgets, experiments and whatever else you Minions get into.
 But even on the busiest days, set aside 15–30 minutes just for you.”

 Minion’s Takeaway:

-They exchanged looks, then nodded in unison, goggles gleaming with determination.
+They exchanged looks, then nodded in unison.

-“WE CAN DO THAT!” they cheered, high-fiving each other and immediately writing “Daily Brain Recharge Time” and “Emergency Reset Practice” on their giant to-do board.
+“WE CAN DO THAT!” they cheered, immediately writing Daily Brain Recharge Time and Emergency Reset Practice on their giant to-do board.

 Tip 2: Don’t Get Caught in the Frenzy — Find Your Oasis